 “Did he?”
 I asked.

 “We’ll get to that in a second,” he said, clearly one step ahead of me.
 I made a mental note to never play chess with this man.
+Like a lot of “Simple” cowboys, the man was sharp as a tack.
 “But before we go there, I want to finish with you.
 Was there any hint of betrayal you felt that night?”

 “From the crowd?
 How could I feel betrayed?”
 I asked.